WidgetKing/cpextra/docs/features/events-list.md

 Triggered when the mouse (or finger) presses down and releases on the same object.

 ::: tip Special relationship with the doubleclick event Often, clicking or double-clicking the same part of a user interface causes a different action to occur.
 If you are listening to a click AND a doubleclick event on the same object, how can CpExtra tell which event has happened?
-Functionally a doubleclick is the same a two click events.
+Functionally a doubleclick is the same as *two* click events.

 In this case, when CpExtra detects a single click, it won't immediately trigger the click event.
 Instead, it will wait to see if another click happens.
 If it does, then the doubleclick event is triggered rather than the click event.
 If the time elapses and no second click happens, a click event is dispatched.